DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     *Review of Research in Education* 34.1 (2010): 180.

 [^103]: R.W.
 Fairlie, D.O.
 Beltran and K.K.
 Das, ‘Home Computers and
-    Educational Outcomes: Evidence from the Nlsy97 and Cps\*’, *Economic Inquiry* 48.3 (2010).
+    Educational Outcomes: Evidence from the NLSY97 and CPS\*’, *Economic Inquiry* 48.3 (2010).

 [^104]: Howard and Rennie, ‘Free for All: A Case Study Examining